tnebooks/12th-chemistry/content.en/docs/organic-nitrogen-compounds/_index.md

 **2) Indirect method**

 Nitration of nitrobenzene gives m-dinitrobenzene.
 The following method is adopted for the preparation of p-dinitrobenzene.

+Amino group can be directly converted into nitro group, using caro’s acid (H SO ) 25 (or) persulphuric acid (H SO ) 22 8 (or) peroxytrifluro acetic acid (F C.CO H) 33 as oxidising agent.

 #### 13.1.7 Physical properties of nitroalkanes